 International Cranes and Specialized Transport magazine has published its 2019 list of the world’s 100 largest crane-owning companies.

-Now in its 25th year, the IC50 ranks companies by their IC Index, calculated as the total maximum load moment rating, in tonne-metres, of all the cranes in a company’s fleet.
+The IC50 ranks companies by their IC Index, calculated as the total maximum load moment rating, in tonne-metres, of all the cranes in a company’s fleet.

 A quick glance at this year’s IC50 may mislead you into thinking that not much has changed over the past year.
 But the numbers provide an insight into more than just this year’s industry trends.